achorg/DH-Answers-Archive/data/README.md

 * *is_best_answer* true if the post was marked as a best answer
 * *reply_to* permalink for a post if this was a reply to a specific post

+### About the dates

+The HTML content for posts in the site archive only includes relative dates (e.g. "Posted 3 years ago").
+Fortunately, the RSS feeds do contain full dates for the publication date of posts.
+Unfortunately, the RSS feed data is incomplete — a few RSS feeds were never captured by the Wayback Machine, while others have some but not all posts for a topic (usually for a popular topic with many answers).

 ## Wayback Machine capture data

 In the hope that it might help determine dates for posts that are not present